 The original Gothic house was built in the 13th century, then restored several times.
 It was a contemporary accommodation for the Czech king and the Roman emperor Karel IV for a short time.
 Vita Caroli remembers strange things happening in his autobiography, such as ghosts throwing glasses and tipping the furniture over.
 It’s not clear whether the house is really haunted or whether these ghost stories weren’t the result of immoderate wine consumption.

 Today’s Renaissance look comes from the year 1555 when the house had to be reconstructed after a great fire.
 The Baroque gate from Jirska Street is decorated by the coats of arms of four important burgraves from the 17th and 18th century and the house’s facade by Renaissance sgraffito.
 The interior is the joint work of several prominent artists; notice especially the imposing paintings on the ceiling on the first floor.

-In the area of the Supreme Burgrave’s House you can visit exhibitions of fine art.
-The northern wing serves as the Toy Museum, which contains a vast collection of toys, from ancient Rome to the present day.
+In the area of the Supreme Burgrave’s House, you can visit exhibitions of fine art.
+The northern wing serves as the Toy Museum, which contains a vast collection of toys from ancient Rome to the present day.
 The museum holds a large collection of Barbie Dolls.

-How to get there: you can get there from the east via the Old Castle Steps leading not far from Malostranska metro station (green line A) or from the west along St Vitus cathedral.
+How to get there: you can get there from the east via the Old Castle Steps leading not far from Malostranska metro station (green line A) or the west along with St Vitus cathedral.